 Using the Checklist and Audited Checklist Artifacts

-Using the Checklist Artifact, you can create any number of checklist elements that a user can work through to ensure that the required aspects of a task or object have been addressed in completing the task or developing the object.
-The user can select a checkbox against each item to indicate that the point has been addressed, and you can configure the checklist to show selected items in gray or struck out so that unselected items are more obvious.
+Using the Checklist Artifact, you can create any number of Checklist elements that you and other users can work through to ensure that the required aspects of a task or object have been addressed in completing the task or developing the object.
+You can select a checkbox against each item to indicate that the point has been addressed, and you can configure the checklist to show selected items in gray or struck out so that unselected items are more obvious.

-The user can re-use the checklists as well - the context menus for individual elements in a diagram, multiple elements in a diagram, and the diagram itself all have options for clearing the checkboxes so that the checklists are ready to use again to restart a process.
+You can re-use the checkboxes as well - the context menus for individual elements in a diagram, multiple elements in a diagram, and the diagram itself all have options for clearing the checkboxes so that the Checklists are ready to use again to restart a process.